Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Results

 \begin{myfigure} \quad{}

-\figurenotes{This figure displays accumulated local effects (ALE) curves for two supply-side factors: the number of establishments and the share of non-SME establishments in an individual's neighborhood.
-The horizontal axis represents empirical quantiles of each variable, and the vertical axis shows their marginal influence on the estimated treatment effect, averaging over the observed distribution of other variables.
+\figurenotes{This figure displays accumulated local effects (ALE) curves for the number of establishments and the share of non-SME establishments in an individual's neighborhood.
+The horizontal axis represents empirical quantiles of each variable, and the vertical axis shows the variable's marginal influence on the estimated treatment effect, averaging over the observed distribution of the remaining covariates.
+Dots denote the estimated ALE values, and the solid line is a spline-smoothed fit.
 All curves are centered to have mean zero.} \end{myfigure}